-Take a Sneak Peek Inside Tim Yanke’s Monthaven Arts Exhibition
+Take a Peek Inside Tim Yanke’s Monthaven Arts Exhibition

 “Being in Nashville is a perfect fit—the boot scene, the live music scene, the vibrancy of the music scene, totally coincides with my paintings,” Yanke says.

-The Monthaven Arts & Cultural Center in Hendersonville, Tennessee (just outside of Nashville) is currently hosting “Tim Yanke: Abstract Musings,” a solo exhibition featuring more than 40 of Yanke’s brilliant abstract paintings.
+The Monthaven Arts & Cultural Center in Hendersonville, Tennessee (just outside of Nashville) hosted “Tim Yanke: Abstract Musings,” a solo exhibition featuring more than 40 of Yanke’s brilliant abstract paintings.

-Yanke’s exhibition will be on display until February 10.
-You can find more information about visiting the Monthaven Arts Center here, but in the meantime, we’re proud to give you a sneak peek inside “Abstract Musings” with our exclusive video and a selection of photos from the exhibition’s opening reception.
+You can find more information about visiting the Monthaven Arts Center here, but enjoy this peek inside “Abstract Musings” with our exclusive video and a selection of photos from the exhibition’s opening reception.